zkamvar/stunning-barnacle/Landscape.md

 2. Elements of the toolchain that evaluates, validates, and stylizes should live in separate repositories to allow for seamless updating
 3. The procedures should be well-documented and generalizable enough that the toolchain is not entirely dependent on R.

 R is beneficial because it already has a mature ecosystem of packages for publishing reports and web content from markdown, it works on all platforms, and we teach it as part of our core curriculum.

+Below is a diagram that describes the relationships between different tools in our proposed toolchain.

+![
+Diagrammatic representation of the proposed toolchain (excluding GitHub).
+Lavender rectangles represent R packages,
+Plum rectangles represent interchangable tools,
+Powder Blue Ovals represent people.
+](img/broad-flow.dot.svg)

 ## Basic Infrastructure for Maintainers